top of page

 FELLOWSHIPS

-• 2020 National Science Foundation Graduate Research Fellowship (NSF GRF) [more info] [UVA news article]
+• 2020 National Science Foundation Graduate Research Fellowship (NSF GRF), 2000 fellowships awarded out of ~12,900 applicants (15.5% acceptance rate) [more info] [UVA news article]

 • UVA Distinguished Engineering Fellowship Recipient